Skip to main content

 The key insight is simple but powerful:

-• Any periodic waveform can be represented as a combination of sine and cosine waves.
+• Many periodic waveforms can be represented or approximated using combinations of sine and cosine waves.

 Back to the Fourier series explained tutorial list